Hexworks/hexworks-site/_tutorials/2018-12-28-how-to-make-a-roguelike-views-screens-inputs.md

 }
 ```

+> Note that Zircon uses the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern) heavily.
+What you see
+above with the `Components.header()` call is the creation of one.
+With *builders* it is customary to use
+[Method Chaining](https://en.wikipedia.org/wiki/Method_chaining) where each function call on a builder will
+return the builder itself so you can call another method on it.

 What happens here is we

 1. Create a new `Application` and start rendering a `TileGrid`.
 A `TileGrid` is just a 2D grid which contains